Important to Understand GAO Protest Filing Deadline Following Agency-Level Protest

 Again, the majority of the time a protest filed at GAO will be timely if it is filed within 10 days of an agency issuing a denial of an agency-level protest.
 However, this case is an important reminder that the deadline to file at GAO is not actually triggered by the agency’s decision, but rather the deadline is triggered by the very first action or inaction by the agency that is detrimental to the protester’s protest.

-If you have questions about GAO protest filing deadlines or any Government Contracts matter, please contact me at email@example.com.
+If you have questions about this or any other Government Contracts matter, please contact us

 ABOUT OFFIT KURMAN